UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Undead** are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches or vampires are an exception).

-**Fleeing** requires a successful REFLEX save, as well as a safe destination to run to.
+**Fleeing** requires a successful DEX save, as well as a safe destination to run to.
 If you are mounted and your pursuers are not, you automatically succeed at fleeing.
 Passing through a secret door will always evade a pursuer.

 ## Death & Healing